Excursion Options at La Selva

-One walk through the virgin forests and you’ll already appreciate the Giant Kapok Tree (Ceiba Pentandra) and the Strangler Fig Tree (Ficus sp), among the most representatives, along with some other plant and animal species that can be seen.
+Our Native Guides and English-Speaking Naturalists will guide you through an extensive trail system filled with wildlife in what many consider the most biologically-diverse place in the entire Amazon.
+One walk through the pristine forests and you’ll already appreciate the Giant Kapok Tree (Ceiba Pentandra) and the Strangler Fig Tree (Ficus sp), among the most representatives, along with some other plant and animal species that can be seen.

-PARROT CLAY LICKS: Visit to the Yasuni National Park to appreciate a unique site where parrots and parakeets gather in order to obtain the minerals that will help them to digest the fruits or seeds they have consumed.
-Option to enter to an indigenous community inside the Yasuni Park where other species of parrots and macaws can be seen (additional park entrance fees apply)
+PARROT CLAY LICKS: Visit to the Yasuni National Park and look at the clay wall in the Napo River where parrots and parakeets gather in order to obtain the minerals that will help them to digest the fruits or seeds they have consumed.

 CHAWAMANGO TRAIL: Head east at the Mandiñan trailhead, followed by a walk back to Garzacocha lake.
 3 - 4 hour walk.
 Surprises can be found on the way.